 What Does the Start of Labor Feel Like?

-- You May not Feel Like Yourself: Did you know that anger is an emotion commonly felt during Postpartum Depression?
+- You may not feel like yourself: Did you know that anger is an emotion commonly felt during Postpartum Depression?
 I sure didn’t!
 I share my experience with this and how to address it in the full post.
-Be sure to check yourself for ALL the signs of postpartum depression.

-- Hair Loss: Yes, your hair will probably fall out leaving those lovely, wispy baby hairs that are short and stick out.
-There’s really no solution for this except waiting it out (unless there’s something I don’t know!).
-I’m dealing with this now myself so I just have to hairspray those pesky baby hairs down!
+- Hair loss: Yes, your hair will probably fall out leaving those lovely, wispy baby hairs that are short and stick out.
+There’s really no solution for this except waiting it out.
+I’m dealing with this now myself so I hairspray those pesky baby hairs down!

 How does your body feel after giving birth?

 Honestly, it depends on how your labor and delivery went and what baby number it is.

 With my first, I was in a crazy amount of pain after giving birth; mostly because I had been in labor for 36 hours and I didn’t take my pain meds.
 But with my third, I had the “week of pain” that’s normal after birth and started feeling normal right after that.